 The Vermont Botanical Center of Excellence will be a farming campus located in northwestern Vermont.
 The Center, for which Kria is actively seeking partner farms and farmers, will have four pillars: hemp, hops, herbs and a food hub.
 It will be a center of innovation and education, a hub of product development and quality food, and a community gathering place.

 We see an opportunity to create an economy built on Vermont’s long tradition of cooperative, community-based agriculture.
-The Vermont brand – high quality, local, artisanal – gives us not only a competitive advantage over other states, but it also allows us to grow an economy that avoids the downsides of Big Agriculture that we see in other states – namely, corporatized, concentrated ownership of business up and down the agricultural value chain.
+The Vermont brand – high quality, local, artisanal – gives us a competitive advantage over other states and empowers us to grow an economy that avoids the downsides of Big Agriculture- corporatized, concentrated ownership of business up and down the agricultural value chain.

-What it does provide, however, are multiple benefits – anti-nausea, anti-inflammatory, anti-oxidant, and antidepressant.
+What it does provide is treatment for a wide range of conditions – anti-nausea, anti-inflammatory, anti-oxidant, and antidepressant.
 Consumers worldwide are catching on.
-Sales are increasing dramatically everywhere as CBD is infused into everything from beer and wine to dermal patches and chewing gum.
+Sales are increasing dramatically worldwide, as CBD is infused into everything from beer and wine to dermal patches and chewing gum.
 Many of these CBD products contain no THC but are nonetheless very popular in dispensaries and retail stores.

 We have been growing CBD hemp in VT for the past two years, and we're expanding yet again this year with Kria CBD, a business dedicated to growing, processing, and extracting CBD.
 That includes post-harvest processing, including analytics, and drying and extracting from all varieties of plants, from medicinal herbs to hops.
 Testing - microbial testing as well as chemical constituent analysis - will be offered as a service to local farmers.
 Our goal is to develop a legal certified seed catalog of Vermont CBD hemp cultivars that we can share with farmers who in turn benefit from our analytic and processing capabilities on the back end.